techlahoma/oklathon/README.md

 <hr />

 Join us for an event like no other!
-An event packed full with collaboration, coding, and snacks!
+An event packed full with collaboration, coding, and lunch!
 This event is the perfect opportunity for developers of all skill levels, from juniors to seasoned professionals, to join together to build something awesome.

 <!-- Join us for an afternoon of creativity, collaboration, and coding.
 This event is the perfect opportunity for developers of all skill levels, from juniors to seasoned professionals, to come together and make a real difference.  -->